vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/google-tag-manager/vtex-io-documentation-setting-up-google-tag-manager-beta.md

 ### View Promotion
 The [GA4 view_promotion](https://developers.google.com/analytics/devguides/collection/ga4/reference/events?client_type=gtm#view_promotion) expects to receive the product’s name or ID associated with it.

-This event is commonly attached to the promotion banners carousel displayed by the Slider Layout block for example and you can use the Site Editor to configure the `Product ID` and `Product Name`.
+This event is commonly attached to promotion banners carousel displayed by the Slider Layout block, for example, and you can use the Site Editor to configure the `Product ID` and `Product Name`.

 ### Supported Events